felixthecat8a/LCD_BacklightRGB/README.md

 ```
 ## RGB LCD Displays

-Here are some of the 18-pin RGB displays that I found available:
+Here are some of the 18-pin RGB displays that I found:
 * The Adafruit RGB LCD displays available in  [backlight positive](https://www.adafruit.com/product/398) and [backlight negative](https://www.adafruit.com/product/399).
 * Sparkfun also has this [one available](https://www.sparkfun.com/products/10862).

+## Comming Soon
+The v1.1.5 release will include new dafault color methods for orange, lime green, teal, sky blue, purple & pink.
+A future release may include a method for calling a color from the colorwheel.

+## Known Issues
+* Release v1.1.1 has an issue with setting the ouput values.
+Update to the latest release to fix the issue.